IBM/svn-connector-for-storediq/README.md

 ```
 > If development system is Windows, then copy operation can be done using `winscp`.

+> If you are doing for ftp connector, please copy `ftp_connector` directory in servers.

 ### 3. Register the Connector with live IBM StoredIQ

 To register the connector, perform the following steps on each Data Server and Gateway.